Are you ready for a disaster?

 Cell Phone Maintenance and Use

 Voice calls and emails sent via your cell phone require transferring much more data than text messages.
 If phone calls and emails are not getting through, try texting.
 Additionally, phone calls made from a moving vehicle during a disaster may drop due to intermittent service coverage.
 Try pulling over and stopping where you have a strong signal.
-That may resolve the issue and is much safer if you're the driver and the situation is chaotic.
+That may resolve the issue, and it is much safer if you're the driver and the situation is chaotic.

 Additional Recommendations and Conclusion

-As always, we wrote this article in a way it can relate to most people.
+As always, we wrote this article in a way that can relate to most people.
 I hope you liked this disaster preparedness article, and most importantly, I hope it helps you prepare for any disaster.
 Have a great day!